TudbuT/reverse-portfw/README.md

 - A 1ms waiting delay before sending is built in to reduce stress and increase efficiency by waiting for further data.

+---

+### Compiling from source

+I will make this a gradle project at a later point.
+For now, all I can do is tell you that this uses tuddylib as library, and should be compiled with a java8 jdk.